Skip to Content

 • The taste: Expect sweet sherry, vanilla, and spicy, nutty notes

-• The best Irish whiskey for: Those looking for easy-to-sip, cheap Irish whiskey brands
+• I’d recommend for: Those looking for easy-to-sip, cheap Irish whiskey brands

 West Cork Whiskey

-I’d argue that our next whiskey is one of the most overlooked Irish whiskey brands on the market (and one of the best value price wise!).
+I’d argue that this next whiskey is one of the most overlooked Irish whiskey brands on the market (and one of the best value price wise!).

 From a small distillery in Skibbereen, West Cork Irish Whiskey is now sold in over 70 countries.